mattermost/mattermost-developer-documentation/site/content/blog/2020-03-16-advanced-git-tbilisi-free-university.md

 > Reference logs, or 'reflogs', record when the tips of branches and other references were updated in the local repository.

-In layman terms, think of this way.
-Git remembers every commit you make, even if they aren't reachable by your named branches.
+In layman terms, think of this way: Git remembers every commit you make, even if they aren't reachable by your named branches.
 Let's take a look at the reflog for HEAD:

 ```sh
 git reflog